Hanbok: Balhae

+Balhae (698–926 CE) was a kingdom founded in Manchuria by the Goguryeo refugees and the Mohe people, a northern Tungusic group who were ancestors of the Jurchens.

-Balhae (698–926 AD) imported many various kinds of silk and cotton cloth from the Tang and diverse items from Japan including silk products and ramie.
+Balhae imported many various kinds of silk and cotton cloth from the Tang and diverse items from Japan including silk products and ramie.
 In exchange, Balhae would export fur and leather.

 The clothing culture of Balhae was heterogeneous; it was not only influenced by the Tang dynasty but also had inherited Goguryeo and indigenous Mohe people elements.

 Early Balhae officials wore clothing appeared to continue the Three Kingdoms period tradition.
 However, after Mun of Balhae, Balhae started to incorporate elements from the Tang dynasty, which include the putou and round collared gown for its official attire.
 Male everyday clothing was similar to Gogoryeo clothing in terms of its headgear; i.e. hemp or conical hats with bird feathers; they also wore leather shoes and belts.
-Women clothing appears to have adopted clothing from Tang dynasty (i.e. upper garment with long sleeves which is partially covered by a long skirts and shoes with curled tips to facilitate walking) but also wore the ungyeon (Yunjuan; a silk shawl) which started to appear after the demise of the Tang dynasty.
+Women clothing appears to have adopted clothing from Tang dynasty (i.e. upper garment with long sleeves which is partially covered by long skirts and shoes with curled tips to facilitate walking) but also wore the ungyeon (Yunjuan; a silk shawl) which started to appear after the demise of the Tang dynasty.
 The Ungyeon use is unique to late Balhae period and is distinctive from the shawl which was worn by the women of the Tang dynasty.

-People from Balhae also wore fish-skin skirts and sea leopard leather top to keep warm.
+People from Balhae also wore fish-skin skirts and sea leopard leather tops to keep warm.